 Funeral costs refund (pogrebnina): contributory; it was payable to the person who paid for the funeral, provided that the deceased was employed (or insured); amounted to 80% of the average inevitable funeral costs in Slovenia.
 Since 2014 its nature has been changed.
 The benefit is considered as a form of extraordinary financial social assistance and the relatives of the deceased who are recipients of social assistance or income support are eligible.
 Besides, relatives of the deceased with family income below the income threshold (606 EUR for single person and 909 EUR for family) are eligible.
-The benefit amounts to twice the basic amount of the minimum income (577.62 EUR).
+Since 2014 the benefit amounts to twice the basic amount of the minimum income (585.12 EUR in 2017).

 Death benefit (posmrtnina): contributory; it was payable to family members supported by the deceased (who was employed or insured).
 It ranged from 100% to 150% of the guaranteed gross wage.
 The exact amount was established by National Health Insurance Institute in past.
 Since 2014 its nature has been changed.
 The benefit is considered as a form of extraordinary financial social assistance and the relatives of the deceased who are recipients of social assistance or income support are eligible.
-Besides, relatives of the deceased with family income below the income threshold (single person: 1.73\minimum income, two adults: 2.33\minimum income, two adults and two children: 3.83\minimum income), are eligible.
-The benefit amounts to the basic amount of the minimum income (288.81 EUR).
+Besides, relatives of the deceased with family income below the income threshold (single person: 1.63\minimum income, two adults: 2.33\minimum income, two adults and one child: 2.96\minimum income, two adults and two children: 3.62\minimum income), are eligible.
+The benefit amounts to the basic amount of the minimum income (292.56 EUR in 2017).